Eastern-Dream/touhou-diff-patch/README.md

 This repository stores the diff for Touhou game update.
 ZUN's executable touhou game patch are notoriously hard to run and use, due to needing Japanese system locale and sometimes directory picker dialog in Japanese that is difficult to understand.
-I make the diff to redistribute it for anybody to easily patch their copy of Touhou games.
+I make the diff and instructions redistributable it for anybody to easily patch their copy of Touhou games.

-## Diff Procedure
+# Diff Procedure
 Starts with the original ver 1.00 directory for each game (or the oldest patchable version that is available).

 1. Recursively rename all file extension to lowercase